 Click here for a list of

-research projects and researchers working with plant music
+projects and individuals working with plant music

 Music of the Plants gives humankind a new way to connect with nature.
 It allows plants and trees to become master musicians and enables this music to be heard in the human realm.
 At least since Christopher Bird and Peter Tompkins’ seminal The Secret Life of Plants (1973), science knew of plant sentience and recognized many plants as individuals.
 Tigrilla seeks to deepen that connection by bringing plant music into public settings and educating the general public about this developing field, encouraging not only a greater connection to nature but also the creation of a more sustainable and tolerant society.

 Through years of research and experimentation, Tigrilla has learned that plants have many hidden talents.
 And through music, they can pass to the human world their knowledge, healing abilities and experiences.
 Plant music has been shown to have many benefits, including but not limited to: accelerated healing in rehabilitation clinics, enhancing work by healers, improved blood circulation and less coagulation, higher cognitive status of coma patients, and individuals find positive results to both medical and emotional recovery.
 As one example, the work of Jean Thoby of France shows that plants create healing music with specific amino acid chains to aid a single patient.